splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/breaking-changes.rst

 Update to Splunk OpenTelemetry JS version 3.0
 ==========================================================

-To update your Splunk Distribution for OpenTelemetry JS agent to version 3.0, see :ref:`instrument-nodejs-application` and install the latest version of the Splunk OpenTelemetry JS agent.
+To update your Splunk Distribution for OpenTelemetry JS agent to version 3.0, see :ref:`instrument-nodejs-applications-3x` and install the latest version of the Splunk OpenTelemetry JS agent.

 Default port and protocol changes
 =================================